 Along with reigning over the Pantheon of Gods as Queen, Hera was also the patron goddess of Childbirth and Marriage.
-As we have already seen, the goddess had quite the poor track record regarding her own experiences with child birthing and at this point of our tale, her marriage wasn’t faring much better, either.
+And as we have already seen, the goddess had quite the poor track record regarding her own experiences with child birthing.
+Plus, at this point of our tale her marriage wasn’t faring much better, either.

-Hera’s standard of Olympian perfection when applied to her marriage was constantly being overturned by the inner frustration and rage which the King’s actions caused her as of late.
-Not only was Zeus constantly philandering, The King was secretly making his share of god-like beings without his wife’s procreative assistance.
-The latest of these being that goddess who literally sprung from Zeus’ head fully grown and clad in armor, Athena, the Goddess of Wisdom.
+Hera’s standard of Olympian perfection when applied to her marriage was constantly being overturned by the inner frustration and rage which the King’s actions caused her.
+Not only was Zeus constantly philandering, the King was furtively making his share of god-like beings without his wife’s procreative assistance.
+The latest of these was the divinity who literally sprang forth out of her husband’s head fully grown and clad in armor, Zeus’ daughter, Athena, the Goddess of Wisdom.

-Plus, it certainly didn’t add to the Queen’s perfect standards that the Goddess of Beauty continued to be so judgmentally difficult by not having chosen a divine spouse as of late.
-Hera summoned Aphrodite before her and was about to harshly scold the difficult deity for her overt display of marital indecisiveness, when the Queen of the Gods was informed a gift had unexpectedly arrived bearing her name.
+The Queen’s perfect standards certainly weren’t helped by the fact the Goddess of Beauty was being so divinely difficult by remaining undecided as far as her making a choice of an immortal husband .
+Hera had just summoned Aphrodite before her and was about to harshly scold the headstrong girl for her overt display of marital indecisiveness, when the Queen of the Gods was unexpectedly informed a gift had arrived bearing her name.

 Hera’s frustration transformed into surprised delight as she came upon an exquisitely hand carved throne made of pure gold that was adorned with the most decoratively detailed arrangements of pearls, opals, and amethyst.
 High atop the throne’s seat an inscription could be read with the words, “Divine Mother”.

-“It’s perfect.” the Queen thought aloud as she proceeded to seat herself in the chair that was custom made for a most nurturing and mother-like goddess.
+“It’s perfect.” the Queen thought aloud as she proceeded to seat herself in the chair that was clearly custom made for the Mother of the Gods.

 For the longest time, no one noticed anything was amiss, all the Queen could do was stare in unblinking shock since the bewitched chair had imprisoned the Queen’s ability to both move and speak.

-After soon realizing that no amount of brute force or physical strength could detach his wife from the cursed throne, Zeus commanded that the Messenger of the Gods, Hermes, scan both Heaven and Earth to find the culprit behind this heinous act against the Queen that was meant for all to see.
+After soon realizing that no amount of brute force or physical strength could detach his wife from the cursed throne, Zeus commanded that the Messenger of the Gods, Hermes, scan both Heaven and Earth to find the culprit behind this heinous gift whose sole purpose was to mock and undermine the Queen of Heaven for all to see.

 The Divine Messenger returned from his task informing Zeus that Hephaestus was the chair’s creator.
 When Hermes was sent to retrieve Hephaestus by bidding him back to Mt.
 Olympus in order to come to his mother’s aid, the God of Fire angrily replied, “I have no mother!”

 Aware the divine youth had recently come of age, Zeus commanded that the God of Wine, Dionysus, pay a friendly call on the throne’s creator.
-After a few hours of pleading and many more of drinking, the residents of Mount Olympus were relieved to see a very intoxicated young Hephaestus entering their gates passed out over a donkey’s back as he returned to his rightful home accompanied by the debaucherous Wine God.
+After a few hours of pleading and many more of drinking, the residents of Mount Olympus were relieved to see a very intoxicated young Hephaestus entering their gates passed out over a donkey’s back as he returned to his rightful home accompanied by the debaucherous God of Wine.

-A 5th century BC Greek vase depicting the God of Wine, Dionysus, leading a donkey with a very soused teen aged Hephaestus riding atop the beast of burden’s back.
-Note Hera frozen on her cursed chair on the far right (Toledo Museum of Art).
+A 5th century BC Greek vase depicting the God of Wine, Dionysus, leading a donkey with a heavily inebriated teenaged Hephaestus riding atop the beast of burden’s back.
+Note: Hera sitting frozen on her cursed throne in the far right corner.

 And thus it came to all not so perfectly pass.

-For very much like that part of our world which Hephaestus rules over, a flame when initially sparked is faint and extremely fragile at first, but when tended to becomes one of the foundational forces of Life, itself.
+For very much like that part of our mortal world which Hephaestus rules over, a flame when initially sparked is faint and extremely fragile at first but when tended to becomes one of the foundational forces of Life, itself.